-The student must maintain a minimum 2.0 grade point average on a semester and cumulative basis.
+- Grade-Point Average: The student must maintain a minimum 2.0 grade point average on a semester and cumulative basis.
 Transfer credits from other institutions will not be considered in this review.

-A student may appeal financial aid SAP Denial, in writing, to the SAP Appeal Committee.
-Appeals may be granted if the student’s failure to make progress is shown by documentation to have been a result of extenuating circumstances.
+A student may appeal financial aid SAP Denial to the SAP Appeal Committee.
+Appeals may be considered if the student’s failure to make progress is shown by documentation to have been a result of extenuating circumstances.
 Lack of awareness of withdrawal polices or requirements for satisfactory academic progress may not be accepted as reasons for the purpose of an appeal.
 SAP Appeal forms are available from the Glen Oaks web site by accessing www.glenoaks.edu, ONLINE SERVICES, Etrieve, FA-SAP Appeal form.

 Most federal and state financial aid is based on “need.”
 “Need” is calculated using the following formula: Cost of Attendance – Expected Family Contribution = Financial Need